collindching/maximizing-medium-claps/README.md

-_Thanks to Harrison Jansma for inspiring this project.
-Andal thanks to Yuan Huang, whose article recommender documentation served as a template for this project's documentations._
+_Thanks to Harrison Jansma for inspiring this project!_